LorenzoLaneve/graphcore/README.md

-# graphcore
+# GraphCore

-Graphcore is a library that provides an interface for rendering complex and animated models.
+GraphCore is a library that provides an interface for rendering complex and animated models.
 It aims to be lightweight and platform-independent.
 Another abstraction layer will be added to allow rendering through graphics libraries other than OpenGL, to provide the best performance in different environments.

 The project also defines a file format that is designed to be easy to read, and ready to be drawn.
 An application translating Collada models to this format is provided.